Hike Desert, Canyons and Berber Villages in Tunisia

 Driving

 Start early today to embark on a more challenging yet rewarding route to the top of Jbal Mzanzen (2,001ft), one of the highest points in the Dahar region.
 Setting off in Zammour, the trail leads into the foothills of a prominent mountain range characterized by rocky slopes and sparse vegetation, typical of semi-arid regions.
 As you ascend Jbel Mzanzen, the terrain can be rugged and uneven, requiring some careful navigation.
 At the top, you'll be rewarded with some breathtaking panoramic views of the surrounding mountains and valleys, dotted by ancient ruins and fortified granaries, testimony of a rich cultural heritage amidst the stark beauty of the desert landscape.
-Next, transfer to Douz, the gateway to the Great Oriental Erg.
-Pay a quick visit to the fascinating desert museum, then settle into your comfortable desert camp in Sabria, and tuck into dinner around the fire.
-Enjoy your first night under the stars, lulled by the tranquility of the desert and the twinkling of the stars.
+The hike continues through olive groves before climbing to a plateau above a sheer-sided valley, where views stretch across the plain to the coast.
+From here, you’ll follow a narrow trail carved high along one side of the valley before stopping for lunch.
+At the end of the hike, you’ll transfer to Douz, the gateway to the Great Oriental Erg where you will settle into your comfortable fixed desert camp in Sabria, and tuck into dinner here at the restaurant.

 Day 5